ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}

 Are you looking to store content securely (locally or globally) at an affordable cost​, for things like **cloud native apps**, **media storage**, **backup storage** and **archive data**?
-IBM Secure Content Store with {{site.data.keyword.cos_full}} provides agility in supporting fast, highly consistent deployment across locations for business-critical data, immutable storage, immutable backup, and archive data with industry-leading security and controls for regulatory/compliance requirements​.
+IBM Secure Content Store powered by {{site.data.keyword.cos_full}} provides unparalleled agility in supporting fast, highly consistent application deployment around the worled to help customers securely expand their business into new regions, from business-critical data to video archive solutions.
+It also offers immutable storage, immutable backup, and archive data with industry-leading security and controls for regulatory/compliance requirements​.

 - Gain security and control over your data with encryption options, governance policies, access permissions, and context-based restrictions​.
 - Have immediate consistency across regions or locations for cloud-native apps, disaster recovery, storage backup, video content and delivery. etc. ​